-Primary health care service: Any preventive, diagnostic, or therapeutic health service received on an outpatient basis by a client who is HIV positive.
-Examples include medical, subspecialty care, dental, nutrition, mental health, or substance abuse treatment, medical case management, and pharmacy services; radiology, laboratory, and other tests used for diagnosis and treatment planning; and counseling and testing.
+Primary health care service: Any preventive, diagnostic, or therapeutic health service received on an outpatient basis by a client living with HIV.
+Examples include medical, subspecialty care, dental, nutrition, mental health, or substance use disorder treatment services; medical case management; pharmacy services; radiology, laboratory, and other tests used for diagnosis and treatment planning; and counseling and testing.

 Provider (or service provider): The agency that provides direct services to clients (and their families) or the recipient.
-A provider may receive funds as a recipient (such as under Parts C and D) or through a contractual relationship with a recipient funded directly by HRSA's RWHAP.
+A provider may receive funds as a recipient (such as under RWHAP Parts C and D) or through a contractual relationship with a recipient funded directly by RWHAP.
 Also see subrecipient.

-Recipient of record (or recipient): An organization receiving financial assistance directly from an HHS awarding agency to carry out a project or program.
+Recipient of record (or recipient): An organization receiving financial assistance directly from an HHS-awarding agency to carry out a project or program.
 A recipient also may be a recipient-provider if it provides direct services in addition to administering its grant.
-Recipient of record (or recipient) replaces the term "Grantee of record."
+Replaces the term "grantee of record."

-Recipient-provider: An organization that receives RWHAP funds directly from HRSA and provides direct client services.
-Replaces the term "Grantee-provider."
+Recipient-provider: An organization that receives RWHAP funds directly from HRSA HAB and provides direct client services.
+Replaces the term "grantee-provider."